top of page

 IMG_20161120_191726.jpg

 Recommended treatment - spray with Sydney Frangipani mite spray then repeat spray after a week and gently scrub scale off using a mild or worn nylon kitchen scour pad.
+Check underneath

 ariel roots.jpg